makandra/geordi/README.md

 Enable the given virtual host, disabling all others.

+### `geordi branch`
+Check out a feature branch based on a story from Pivotal Tracker.

+Example: `geordi branch`

+On the first execution we ask for your Pivotal Tracker API token.
+It will be stored in `~/.config/geordi/global.yml`.

 ### `geordi capistrano COMMAND`
 Run a capistrano command on all deploy targets.